vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

-If you don't know anything about compiling Android apps (apk's), you should better read this [article here](http://www.vogella.com/articles/Android/article.html) first.
+:warning: If you don't know anything about compiling Android apps (apk's), you should better read this [article here](http://www.vogella.com/articles/Android/article.html) first. :warning:

 Index
 -----